 We usually use the MFI (Mold Flow Index) value to judge the plastic raw material with re-grind resin (already shot one time at least) mixed or not.
 The experience tells MFI value will increase by about 25-30% for the molded plastic material compares with the virgin resin.
 Once the virgin resin mixes with the re-grinding one for the injection molding, then its MFI value will be higher than about 30% of the original value.

 2. Screw INSERT didn’t performance pre-heat process

-As experience tells that screw inserts shall do preheat before putting it into the tooling.
-It will prevent inner stress and creeping from cold inserts damage the plastic screw boss due to thermal expansion and contraction.
+Experience tells that the screw insert shall be preheat before put it into the injection mold.
+It will prevent inner stress and creeping from cold inserts damaging the plastic screw boss due to thermal expansion and contraction.

-Imagine that a copper material of insert part is put into the tooling from 25°C (environmental temperature) to about 300°C. When its body size is still expanding gradually continuously, not only the tooling temperature has begun to drop, but also the plastic resins have begun to solidify.
-The internal stress will occur between the swelling of the inside screw boss and the shrinking of the outside.
-The screw boss will start to crack from the conjunction between the insert part and resin when the internal stress is greater than the strength of plastic resin.
+Imagine a process that a copper material of insert-part is put into the injection mold and heated from 25°C (environmental temperature) to about 300°C then cooled.
+When its body size is still expanding gradually continuously, not only the tooling temperature has begun to drop, but also the plastic resins have begun to solidify.
+Internal stress will occur between the swelling of the inside screw boss and the shrinking of the outside boss.
+The screw boss will start to crack from the conjunction between the insert part and resin when the internal stress is greater than the strength of the plastic resin.

 3. Plastic molding parameter effect

 If apply lower packing pressure and time then the inner stress around the boss will be reduced and prevent the potential crack on boss.
 But lower packing pressure will also bring the sink marks on the thicker area and degrade the strength ability.

 4. Design risk